mkmukulkumar/Voice-youtube-player/README.md

 - time install
 ### Run
 Run with Python IDLE or
-To Run on Command prompt use py -i Voice youtube player.py (iterative method) on folder's directory
+To Run on Command prompt use Voice youtube player.py on folder's directory